Interesting Carrot Varieties to Try

 - Nantes Carrots: Brilliant orange, coreless, sweet and crisp carrots.
 Mature in 70 days.

 - Rainbow Carrots: Rainbow carrots are simply a blend of different natural varieties.
-The mixture is of white, red, purple, yellow and orange carrots.
+The mixture is white, red, purple, yellow and orange carrots.